 - Start A Travel Diary or Travel Blog

 If you have a diary then use that.
 I always carry my diary around with me.
-I am so relaxed and I think differently; I can finally write and see my God-given vision, clearly and write this down for the universe.
+I am so relaxed I think differently I can write and see my God-given vision, clearly and write this down for the universe.

 Starting this platform has really given me so much confidence.
 Knowing that there are so many other people with similar outlooks in life has given me the ability to share my experiences and be more open with my readers.
 I want to thank you all because really, I wouldn’t be able to do any of this without you all.